AnoldGH/Distributed-CC/README.md

-# Distributed Constrained Clustering (Distributed CM)
+# Distributed Constrained Clustering (Distributed CC)

-A distributed implementation of Connectivity Modifier (CM) using MPI for parallel processing of large-scale graph clustering.
+A distributed implementation of Connectivity Modifier (CM) and Well-Connected Clusters (WCC) using MPI for parallel processing of large-scale graph clustering.

 ## Installation